etrepum/eh-02-haskell-by-example/slides.md

 # Calling functions {.big-code .small-title}

-Function application looks like `function arg`.
+* Function application looks like `function arg`.
+* No parentheses.
-Function application has the highest precedence, so parentheses are not required around operators.
+* Function application has the highest precedence (higher than any operator).

+# Using functions {.big-code .small-title}

 ```haskell
 λ> even 10